akattow/portfolio-2019/site/content/about.md

 ---
-title: "about me"
+title: "About Me"
 description: "About Kat"
 class: "about"
 ---

 {{% section %}}

-# about me
+# About Me

 I am currently developing web experiences and designing interactive and blended learning at the International Foundation for Employee Benefit Plans.